OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 In the morning, visit the archaeological site and the Museum of Delphi.
 After your visit, depart for Kalampaka, the small city sitting at the foot of the stunning complex of Meteora.
 Perched on top of the rocky peaks, ageless monasteries defy the laws of gravity.
 Spend the afternoon exploring them, and then check in at the Dellas Boutique Hotel located right at the foot of one of the rocks.

 Leave for Kastoria.
 You will see that the charming area, with its quaint villages and lush forests, has stunning architecture, with stone houses perched on the mountain blocks.
-So skip the hotel and choose to stay in one of them for a real experience.
 Spend the rest of the day visiting Kastoria, an ancient Byzantine city with over 70 churches.
 Though you may not have time to see them all, several are worth visiting.
 One of them is the Panagia Koumbelidiki with its 13th-century frescos.
 Stroll along the shaded path around the headland that overlooks the city.

 In the morning, make your way to the Prespa lakes and stay in a charming secluded stone house in the most beautiful village in the region, Agios Germanos.
 Then head out to admire the majestic Prespa lakes.
 Spend the day exploring one of the wildest regions in Greece.
 The lakes, surrounded by Albania and FYROM, stand at 800 meters above sea level.
 The area is protected and offers plenty of hiking paths.
 It is also a unique region where you can watch hundreds of wild animals and birds.
 For dinner, you should try to score some delicious fresh trout in a restaurant by the lake.